15 Insanely AMAZING Day Trips from Merida

 How to Take the Bus from Merida to Destinations Around the Yucatan

-You can find two kinds of buses in the Yucatan: first-class ADO buses and second-class ones.
+There are two kinds of buses in the Yucatan: first-class ADO buses and second-class ones.

 First Class Buses (ADO)

 The first-class (primera clase) buses are with the company ADO (buses to Campeche are sometimes with OCCO).
 ADO is pronounced ah-day-oh.
 The ADO buses are faster, more comfortable, and more expensive than the second-class buses.
 They usually go directly to their final destination without stopping.
-They leave from the ADO Bus Terminal (Google Maps) on Calle 70 between Calle 69 and 71.
+The buses leave from the ADO Bus Terminal (Google Maps) on Calle 70 between Calle 69 and 71.

 the front of an ADO bus with man collecting tickets and passenger entering bus

 You can buy tickets for the ADO buses at the ADO Bus Terminal (Google Maps) or through the ADO website.
-If you buy them online, you just need to show the bus driver the electronic version of your ticket on your phone.
+If you buy them online, you just need to show the bus driver the electronic version with QR code of your ticket on your phone.
 For bus schedules, look on their website, but be aware that schedules change.
 You can get an ADO bus to Valladolid and Campeche.

 ADO first-class buses have assigned seats.

 You can also put your luggage under the bus.
 Your luggage gets tagged and you’re given a ticket.
-You need to keep the ticket in order to retrieve your bag at the destination.
+You need to keep the ticket to retrieve your bag at the destination.
 When you get off the bus, just go to the side of the bus and wait for a bus employee to retrieve your bags for you.

 ADO Bus Station in Merida used for day trips from Merida